 In 2000, Police 911 introduced a unique cover system where the player takes cover by physically ducking for cover (detected by motion-sensing technology) rather than pressing a button.
 A more recent arcade variation of the cover system is the 2007 shooter 2 Spicy, where players use foot pedals to move from one destructible cover to the next, and which allows to players to face-off against each other using such a cover system.

-This mechanic was developed further in Killswitch which allowed the player to transition between pieces of cover, throw grenades and blindfire.
-Gears of War later refined this mechanic and was very well received by the gaming press, to the point that nearly every third-person shooter released after Gears of War has incorporated this mechanic.
+This mechanic was developed further in Killswitch which allowed the player to transition between pieces of cover, throw grenades, and blindfire.
+Gears of War later refined this cover system and was very well received by the gaming press, to the point that nearly every third-person shooter released after Gears of War has incorporated a cover system.
+An additional mechanic it added to the cover system was roadie running.
 Cliff Bleszinski, Gears of War's Lead Designer, has said that the act of moving between pieces of cover was very much inspired by swinging between platforms in Bionic Commando.

 Vanquish attempted to reinvent the cover system, by having bullets and missiles coming from all directions in a manner reminiscent of bullet hell shooters and with cover being easily destroyed, forcing the player character to be on the move, while the game also penalizes the player on the scoreboard for the amount of time spent in cover.
 Its slide-boost mechanic also allows the player to slide-boost into and out of cover at high speeds, acting as both a defensive escape and an offensive setup, increasing the pace and opening up new gameplay possibilities for cover-based shooters.